Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Most Distinguishing Characteristics

-Friends, Chris is long gone, but great music and great guitars are both works of art which can last a longer time than a human's life.
-Lets enjoy as much of it as we can before a black hole sun drains us all into the superunknown.
+Friends, Chris is long gone, but great music and great guitars are both works of art that can last a longer time than a human's life.
+Let's enjoy as much of it as we can before a black hole sun drains us all into the superunknown.
 Thanks for reading.

 © 2018 Wesman Todd Shaw